 So far I've only found two songs from that library that The Weather Channel used.

-Below is a list of tracks that The Weather Channel has used in promos from all three companies.
+Below is a partial list of tracks that The Weather Channel has used in promos from all three companies.

 I've also linked to the promo if I have a video clip of it.
-If there any songs I've missed, please let me know.
+If there are any songs I've missed, please let me know.